ibm-cloud-docs/watson-assistant/publish-deploy-overview.md

 The version of content displayed under **Published content** is the version that is connected to the live environment.
 You can change this version from the **Publish** page, or by clicking **Edit content** from the **Live environment** page and selecting a different version.

 ## Deploying
-To deploy an assistant to customers, a channel must be created.
-Web chat is created by default, which allows an assistant to be embedded in a website.
-Many different channels exist that can be added from the **Integrations** catalog.
+To deploy an assistant to customers, a channel integration must be added.
+By default, a web chat integration is created, allowing an assistant to be embedded in a website.
+Other channel integrations are available in the **Integrations** catalog.
 For more information about deploying to your website, see [Adding the web chat to your website](/docs/watson-assistant?topic=watson-assistant-deploy-web-chat).

 ![Image of the Integrations catalog](images/integrations-catalog.png)